-In order to monitor groundwater tables, BRGM manages the national piezometric network, which comprises 1,600 boreholes.
+In order to monitor groundwater tables, BRGM manages the national piezometric network, which comprises 1,650 boreholes.
 These enable it to determine in real time the quantitative state of the large aquifers that are exploited.
-Based on these data, BRGM publishes a hydro-geological status report to describe the state of the aquifers.
+Based on these data, BRGM publishes a groundwater status report to describe the state of the aquifers.

-When will the next BRGM hydro-geological status report be published?
+When will the next BRGM groundwater status report be published?

-Our groundwater report is published 10 times a year (once a month except for February and December), in the middle of the month.
+Our groundwater report is now published every month, in the middle of the month.

 The state of aquifers